 Living in a foreign country can be an unsettling experience for children, especially when the primary language is not theirs.
 Fortunately, the creation of International Kindergarten Programs helps children to adapt to their new environment while still having a comfortable experience similar to their home country.

-Here at 10 Magazine, we compiled a list of International Kindergarten Programs in Seoul!
+Here at 10 Magazine, we compiled a list of International Kindergartens in Seoul!

 The Dulwich College Seoul also has a kindergarten for children from 3 to 7 years old.
 The kindergarten provides a happy and purposeful introduction to learning.
 The school engages students in topics in which they express interest and will learn how to communicate their ideas.
-The kindergarten also promotes teaching the children to listen to others, to solve problems and to persevere with relevant tasks.
-The school is working closely with parents to provide the children with the best support for their child’s unique learning style.
+The kindergarten also promotes teaching the children to listen to others, solve problems, and persevere with relevant tasks.
+The school is working closely with parents to provide the children with the best support for their child’s unique learning styles.
 For more information on this kindergarten, please visit the Dulwich College Seoul Kindergarten website here.

 A garden with grassed areas

 An indoor multi-purpose room for physical fitness and other extracurricular activities.